BillF1953/Google-TestTemplate/README.md

-# Google-TestTemplate
-Template for CLion
+#Google Test Template for CLion

-From this github,   git@github.com:snikulov/google-test-examples.git Two Changes add_definitions(-std=gnu++0x) in main cmake
+Most (All) from git@github.com:snikulov/google-test-examples.git.
+Two Changes to compile on CLion using Cygwin:

+Main Cmake: add_definitions(-std=gnu++0x) to set compiler to GNU.

-Install Download is enabled in gtest cmake
+Gtest Cmake: Install Download is enabled.
+CLion requires a physical copy of gtest in project directory.